• Skip to primary navigation

 • Preheat the oven to 350° F (177° C).

-• Combine egg yolks, ½ can of condensed milk (about ⅔ cup), and ¼ can of coconut milk (about ⅓ cup) in a small bowl.
-Whisk until combined.
+• Combine 2 egg yolks, ½ can of condensed milk (about ⅔ cup), ¼ can of coconut milk (about ⅓ cup), and a pinch of salt in a small bowl.
+Whisk until smooth.
 Set aside.

-• Combine grated cassava, glutinous rice flour, and the rest of the condensed milk and coconut milk in a large mixing bowl.
+• Combine 1 pound grated cassava, ½ cup glutinous rice flour, and the rest of the condensed milk and coconut milk in a large bowl.
 Mix until well combined.

 • Pour cassava mixture into the pan and spread it evenly.